dotcms-plugins/com.dotcms.ema/README.md

 4. ...TBD

-## Live mode vs. Preview Mode
-todo

 ## EMA Limitations
-The current EMA implementaion requires an authoring environment that is capible of handling POSTed Page API data.
+The current EMA implementation requires an authoring environment that is capable of handling POSTed Page API data.
 As of now, this requires at least a node server with server side / isomorphic rendering to be installed in the authoring environment.
 By way of example, our dotCMS SPA starter uses NextJS to act as the server side implementation.
 It accepts the Page API  the posted data and wraps the included content objects in the SPA with specific custom components that add attributes dotCMS reads for when rendering a page in edit mode.
 Some version of this pattern would likely be a requirement for any 3rd party SPAs or apps looking to support EMA.

 # Installation